Sickboy podcast tackles illness, disease with humour: ‘I’m not going to stop’ - Red Deer Advocate

 “Jeremie is so open about his illness and his expiry date, and I think everyone sees the effect that has.
 It can be so transformative to just talk openly,” he said.

-The Sickboy documentary airs on CBC Docs POV at 8 p.m.
-ET Sunday.
+The Sickboy documentary airs on CBC Docs POV Sunday at 9 p.m. in all time zones, except 9:30 p.m. in Newfoundland.
 Saunders is also scheduled to speak at TEDxToronto on Oct.
 27.

-Note: Note to readers: This is a corrected story.
-A previous version said the documentary was airing at 8 p.m.
-ET.
-It is airing at 9 p.m. in all time zones, except 9:30 p.m. in Newfoundland.